The Final Cut (TV serial): Plot

 Encouraged by Claire, Urquhart enrages Makepeace by making a speech in the House of Commons suggesting that Britain should not adopt the European currency, but that Europe should instead adopt English as its official language.
-When Urquhart seeks to appoint Makepeace to the Department of Education in a cabinet reshuffle, Makepeace resigns from the government, crosses the floor, and emerges as the prime minister's main adversary in Parliament.
+When Urquhart seeks to appoint Makepeace to the Department of Education in a cabinet reshuffle, Makepeace resigns from the government, crosses the floor and emerges as the prime minister's main adversary in Parliament.
 He also challenges Urquhart for the leadership of the Conservative Party and forces him into a second ballot.
 Meanwhile, Claire advises Maria to take her case to Makepeace, who repeatedly raises the cover-up in parliament.
 At Makepeace's suggestion, Claire purloins the unedited report on the Cyprus killings from the secret government archive where it is stored.
-However, Urquhart's bodyguard, Corder – informed by the archive clerk – seizes the document from her.
+However, Urquhart's bodyguard, Corder – informed by the archive clerk – seizes the document from her, without realizing that she had already made copies.

 Makepeace's leadership challenge has attracted enough support to convince Urquhart that his position is in jeopardy.
 He decides to leak information regarding the oil deposits in order to stir up a conflict in Cyprus as "our Falklands" to unite Britain under his leadership.
 When Greek nationalists kidnap a British diplomat and the Greek Cypriot President, Urquhart deploys British troops to retrieve them.
-Though the troops successfully rescue the hostages, the intervention later results in the death of civilians, including young schoolgirls, largely because of the prime minister's drastic orders.
-Urquhart's support plummets, and when he proves unwilling to accept responsibility for the deaths or express sympathy for the victims, many MPs openly call on him to resign.
+Though the troops successfully rescue the hostages, the intervention later results in the death of civilians, including young schoolgirls, largely because of Urquhart's drastic orders.
+Urquhart's support plummets, and when he proves unwilling to accept responsibility or sympathy over the deaths, many MPs openly call on him to resign.
 While Urquhart appears defiant, his wife is worried, and she consults Corder for advice on how to save him.
-Corder advises "drastic measures", and informs her that he has sent a copy of Mattie Storin's tape, revealing Urquhart's role in her death, to Makepeace.
+Corder advises "drastic measures" and informs her that he has sent a copy of Mattie Storin's tape, revealing Urquhart's role in her death, to Makepeace.

-Makepeace confronts the prime minister and announces that he will publish the tape, but not before Urquhart has achieved his aim of surpassing Margaret Thatcher's record.
+Makepeace confronts Urquhart and announces that he will publish the tape, but not before Urquhart has achieved his aim of surpassing Thatcher's record.
 After this, Urquhart again meets Maria.
-The incriminating Cyprus report has been sent to Maria's father anonymously – presumably by Corder – and Maria vows to publish it.
-After this, Urquhart despairs, but Elizabeth consoles him: "We can be safe still!" and hints at a ploy by Corder.
-At the unveiling of the Margaret Thatcher memorial, on the day when Urquhart surpasses her record, a sniper in Corder's services appears on a rooftop and shoots the prime minister (and Maria's father, who had approached Urquhart with a pistol).
-Elizabeth had arranged for his assassination as the only way to preserve his reputation (and the retirement fund).
-Urquhart dies in her arms, while Corder offers his services to Makepeace, the apparent successor.
+The incriminating Cyprus report has been sent to Maria's father anonymously and Maria vows to publish it.
+After this, Urquhart despairs, but Elizabeth consoles him and hints at a ploy by Corder.
+At the unveiling of Thatcher's memorial, on the day when Urquhart surpasses her record, Maria's father approaches Urquhart with a pistol – but before he can shoot a sniper (working for Corder) shoots Urquhart and then him.
+Elizabeth and Corder had arranged for Urquhart's assassination as the only way to preserve his reputation (and the retirement fund).
+Urquhart dies in his wife's arms, while Corder offers his services to Makepeace, the apparent successor.